DHIYA2110/Customer-churn-analysis-sql-python-tableau/README.md

 ![Summary & Relationship](screenshot_summary_relationship.png)

-**What to look for:** churn concentration by age/gender and whether churn peaks in a particular tenure window (helpful for retention nudges timed to lifecycle).
+**churn concentration by age/gender and whether churn peaks in a particular tenure window (helpful for retention nudges timed to lifecycle).**

 ---